alleygorithm

 • Win-probability labeler is not strictly leakage-free.
 The current harness uses the production WP model to label every possession's WPA.
 That model is trained on multi-season play-by-play that may overlap our test window.
 The player-attribution side (ridge fit on train games only) is clean, but the label-side discipline isn't — and that's the biggest open caveat on this page.
 Retraining the WP labeler with a strict pre-test cutoff is the next item on the roadmap.

 • App-surface EWA uses a slightly less-shrunken estimator than the headline tables on this page.
-The leaderboards, player pages, and game pages compute cumulative EWA as ridge per-100 × possessions in the selected window — so a custom date range, season, or game-type filter all stay self-consistent (per-100 × poss = cumulative).
+The leaderboards, player pages, and game pages compute cumulative wins added as ridge per-100 × possessions in the selected window — so a custom date range, season, or game-type filter all stay self-consistent (per-100 × poss = cumulative).
 The published static EWA tables apply an additional Empirical-Bayes shrinkage layer on top of ridge, which makes them ~5–10% smaller for top players but is fixed to the windows the engine pre-computes.
 Same direction, same ranking, just less shrunk than the static tables.
 The validation work above is on the static EB-shrunken estimator.

 • Rolling-origin validation here is 4 chronological folds (test seasons 2021-22 through 2024-25).
 The signal is consistent across all 4.
 We have not yet sensitivity-checked across alpha or random seed beyond the recent-games window — those passes are queued.